eliseusoh/travel-diary/README.md

 - Dynamic Routing: URLs update for each place 🔗
 - Controlled Forms: All form inputs are managed by React ✍️
 - Conditional Rendering: UI updates based on your data 🎨
+- useNavigate and useParams: for navigating and reading dynamic URL paths 🔗

 ---